AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 People who are Deaf or hard of hearing will be unable or have great difficulty accessing audio content.
 Captions are text equivalents for spoken and non-spoken audio, shown on screen at the appropriate time during the video.
 They allow people who cannot hear the audio to understand what is happening.

->[!NOTE]
->
->Captions are not required where suitable text or non-text equivalents (that provide directly equivalent information) are available on the same page as the video or animation.

 #### How to Meet - Captions (Prerecorded) (1.2.2) {#how-to-meet-captions-prerecorded}

 Captions can be either: